mvolkmann/blog/src/swift/CloudKit.md

   Zones are used to segregate the data in private databases, not public or shared.
-  They support operating on related records in batches.
+  Zones support operating on related records in batches.
+  For example, all records in a zone can be deleted with a single call to `database.delete(withRecordZoneID: zoneID)`.
   A default zone named "\_defaultZone" is provided.
-  There is no requirement to create additional zones.
+  There is no requirement to create additional zones but doing so can be useful.

 ## Sample Code